John Tate (mathematician): Awards and honors

 In 2010, the Norwegian Academy of Science and Letters, of which he was a member, awarded him the Abel Prize, citing "his vast and lasting impact on the theory of numbers".
 According to a release by the Abel Prize committee, "Many of the major lines of research in algebraic number theory and arithmetic geometry are only possible because of the incisive contributions and illuminating insights of John Tate.
 He has truly left a conspicuous imprint on modern mathematics."

 Tate has been described as "one of the seminal mathematicians for the past half-century" by William Beckner, Chairman of the Department of Mathematics at the University of Texas at Austin.

 Personal life

 Tate married twice.
 His first wife was Karin Artin, his doctoral advisor's daughter.
 Together they had three daughters, six grandchildren, and a great-grandson.
-One of his grandchildren, Dustin Clausen, currently works as a mathematics Professor at Institut des Hautes Études Scientifiques.
+One of his grandchildren, Dustin Clausen, is a professor of mathematics at the Institut des Hautes Études Scientifiques.
 After Tate divorced, he married Carol MacPherson.